-The MITx MicroMasters® Program Certificate in Data, Economics, and Design of Policy (https://micromasters.mit.edu/dedp/) (formerly Data, Economics, and Development Policy) is for those desiring to develop the competencies and theoretical knowledge to tackle some of the world's most pressing challenges facing developing countries and the poor.
+Concentrations Through M ITx MicroMasters® Program Certificates Data, Economics, and Design of Policy and Development Policy) is for those desiring to develop the competencies and theoretical knowledge to tackle some of the world's most pressing challenges facing developing countries and the poor.
 Students will learn microeconomics, development economics, and probability and statistics, while engaging with cutting-edge research.
 Once a student is awarded The MITx MicroMasters® Program Certificate in Data, Economics, and Design of Policy Policy, Bethel will consider it as 12 credits of Prior Learning Assessment toward this MBA concentration.